wp-plugins/show-authors-without-posts/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's all.

-== Screenshoots ==
+== Screenshots ==
-1. Screenshoot of the plugin section in the WP admin backend, which shows, where to activate the plugin.
+1. Screenshot of the plugin section in the WP admin backend, which shows, where to activate the plugin.